-A 13 meters high steel structure carries 12 curves with 6 or 18 white light sources each.
-The light is faded in and out in a sequence controlled by traffic on a nearby pedestrian bridge.
+A high steel structure carries 12 curves consisting of numerous white illuminators.
+The lights are faded in and out in sequence controlled by pedestrian- and bicycle-traffic on the nearby bridge.

-The curves are modeled after a motion capture of a young person walking.
-When the speed of the sequence goes beyond the persistence of vision, the experience of the light goes from single fading lights to the perception of motion: A volumetric 3D representation of a walking figure.
+The curves are modeled on a young person walking using motion capture.
+When the speed of the sequence goes beyond the persistence of vision, the experience of the light goes from individual fading points of light to the perception of motion: A volumetric 3D representation of a walking person.

 Supported by:Danish Arts Foundation